 On July 19, 2021, The Airport Authority and Bank of America agreed to a Revolving Credit Agreement.
 The Airport Authority is authorized to issue up to \$200.0 million in Subordinate Revolving Obligations.
 The revolving credit agreement is for a term of three years.
 At the end of fiscal year 2022, the Airport Authority had \$80.1 million in aggregate principal of Subordinate Revolving Obligations outstanding.

-These obligations were used to finance the fee on enplaning passengers.
-There are currently New Terminal 1.
-Obligations incurred under the four active applications which provide the Airport Revolving Credit Agreement are payable solely Authority to impose and use PFC revenue through from and secured by a pledge of "Subordinate May 1, 2040.
-Net Revenues."
-Subordinate Net Revenues are generally defined as all revenues and other FAA entitlement and discretionary grants are cash receipts of the Airport Authority's Airport awarded on a federal fiscal year running October operations remaining after Senior Lien payments 1 through September 30.
-The Airport Authority have been deposited by the Trustee in accordance has received approximately \$83.4 million in grant with the Senior Lien Trust Indenture. awards for the federal fiscal year ended September 30, 2022, as compared to \$131.6 million for 2021.
-Additional information of the Airport Authority's Grant awards are recognized as nonoperating revenue or capital contributions as eligible expenses are incurred.
+These obligations were used to finance the New Terminal 1.
+Obligations incurred under the Revolving Credit Agreement are payable solely from and secured by a pledge of "Subordinate Net Revenues."
+Subordinate Net Revenues are generally defined as all revenues and other cash receipts of the Airport Authority's Airport operations remaining after Senior Lien payments have been deposited by the Trustee in accordance with the Senior Lien Trust Indenture.

-long-term debt can be found in Note 6 to the financial statements.
+Additional information of the Airport Authority's long-term debt can be found in Note 6 to the financial statements.

-The SDIA's PFC program was established in 1994, and currently authorizes the imposition of a \$4.50
+The SDIA's PFC program was established in 1994, and currently authorizes the imposition of a \$4.50 fee on enplaning passengers.
+There are currently four active applications which provide the Airport Authority to impose and use PFC revenue through May 1, 2040.